-UNCSA's "The Nutcracker" to feature dancers from the New York City Ballet
+UNCSA's "The Nutcracker" to feature dancers from American Ballet Theatre and New York City Ballet

-UNCSA's beloved holiday production of “The Nutcracker” will showcase acclaimed dancers from the New York City Ballet – Sara Mearns and Peter Walker – as guest dancers this year.
+UNCSA's beloved holiday production of “The Nutcracker” will showcase acclaimed dancers from the American Ballet Theatre and New York City Ballet – Stella Abrera and Peter Walker – as guest dancers this year.
 Stella Abrera, a Principal dancer with ABT, replaces the previously announced Sara Mearns, of New York City Ballet, who has withdrawn due to an injury.

-Walker also trained at the School of American Ballet.
-He joined NYCB as a member of the corps de ballet in 2012 and was promoted to soloist in 2018.
+Walker joined NYCB as a member of the corps de ballet in 2012 and was promoted to soloist in 2018.
 Shortly after his promotion, Dance Magazine noted, “Peter Walker has been showing his abilities as a leading man in ballets like Jerome Robbins' ‘West Side Story Suite.’ ” He has danced a variety of featured roles for NYCB, including Balanchine's “A Midsummer Night's Dream” and “Agon” and Mauro Bigonzetti's “Oltremare.”
 Also an accomplished choreographer, he has created two works for NYCB.

-With their appearances at the Stevens Center, Mearns and Walker join a long list of prominent School of Dance guest artists, including alumna Megan LeCrone, a soloist with NYCB; American Ballet Theatre principal dancers Gillian Murphy (an alumna), Misty Copeland, Stella Abrera, Isabella Boyslton and James Whiteside; dance historians Elizabeth Kendall and Elizabeth Kaye; and Dane Shitagi, photographer and creator of the Ballerina Project.
+With their appearances in UNCSA’s Nutcracker, Abrera and Walker join a long list of prominent School of Dance guest artists, including alumna Megan LeCrone, a soloist with NYCB; American Ballet Theatre principal dancers Gillian Murphy (an alumna), Misty Copeland, Isabella Boyslton and James Whiteside; dance historians Elizabeth Kendall and Elizabeth Kaye; and Dane Shitagi, photographer and creator of the Ballerina Project.

 “The Nutcracker” will be performed at the Stevens Center in downtown Winston-Salem for 10 performances.
 Tchaikovsky’s beloved ballet opens at 7:30 p.m.
 Friday, Dec.
 13, presented by the UNCSA schools of Dance, Design and Production, and Music.
 This year’s calendar includes new options for family scheduling on Saturday, Dec.
 14, with performances at noon and 5:30 p.m.
 Additional performances are at 2 p.m. on Sunday, Dec.
 15, and on Saturday and Sunday, Dec.
 21 and 22; and at 7:30 p.m.
 Wednesday through Saturday, Dec.
 18-21.